Activate portal features that meet patient needs

 - Discuss lab or study results, if applicable

-Kaiser has found that most patients with access to visit notes read them, and many discuss them with providers or loved ones.
+Kaiser has found that most patients with access to visit notes read them, and many discuss them with clinicians or loved ones.
 The majority of Kaiser patients who used OpenNotes reported improved self-care:

-This increased patient involvement in health and medical care can lead to more efficient care, better patient-provider communication and, ultimately, healthier outcomes.
+This increased patient involvement in health and medical care can lead to more efficient care, better patient-clinician communication and, ultimately, healthier outcomes.

 Access to OpenNotes is important to the majority of Kaiser members: Roughly 6 of 10 members who logged onto KP.org after a recent visit said that OpenNotes would be a “very important” factor in future health plan decisions.
 About 4 of 10 who hadn’t logged on said the same.